 In Latvia, heating is provided through district heating systems, local heat supply and individual heat supply.
 Heat energy is produced in boiler houses and co-generation stations (CHP plants).
 Over the past 10 years, the distribution of heat produced in boiler houses and co-generation stations has changed significantly.
 According to figures from the Ministry of Economics of Latvia, the share of thermal energy produced in co-generation stations in 2015 reached 74.5%.

-The central heating supply customer structure has not changed in recent years, with central heating accounting for 65-70%, hot water supply for 30-35%.
 The main consumers of heat energy are households.
-In 2015, 5862 GWh of thermal energy were consumed.
-The total final consumption of district heating energy for households was 3917 GWh, for the commercial and public sectors 1453 GWh, for industry and construction 403 GWh and for agriculture 89 GWh.
+In 2015, 5862 GWh of thermal energy were consumed (households 3917 GWh, commercial and public sectors 1453 GWh, industry and construction 403 GWh, agriculture 89 GWh).

 Natural gas is used as the main fuel for electricity and heat production in CHP plants.
-In 2015, 78% of electricity and 68% of thermal energy were produced in CHP plants using natural gas.
 The number of biomass heat sources has increased 2.5 times, and the installed capacity has tripled in 2014 compared to 2007.
 The total installed chip boiler power tripled to 819 MW.